 National Frog Jumping Day (May 13)

 One weird holiday on May 13 is National Frog Jumping Day.
-Check out the other weird May holidays!
+Check out the other silly holidays in May!

 In this article, we will explore the history of National Frog Jumping Day, the origins of frog jumping, and the legacy of Mark Twain’s whimsical creation.